Azure/azure-service-operator/docs/storage/storageaccount.md

 You can follow the steps [here](/docs/customresource.md) to deploy, view and delete resources.

 ## Secrets
-After creating an Azure Cache for Redis instance, the operator stores a JSON formatted secret with the following fields.
+After creating a storage account, the operator stores a JSON formatted secret with the following fields.
 For more details on where the secrets are stored, look [here](/docs/secrets.md).
 * `key1` (depending on the number of keys, there could be up to keyn)
 * `connectionString1` (depending on the number of keys, there could be up to connectionStringn)